Pernicious anemia: Pathophysiology

 Although the healthy body stores three to five years' worth of B12 in the liver, the usually undetected autoimmune activity in one's gut over a prolonged period of time leads to B12 depletion and the resulting anemia; pernicious anemia refers to one of the hematologic manifestations of chronic auto-immune gastritis, in which the immune system targets the parietal cells of the stomach or intrinsic factor itself, leading to decreased absorption of vitamin B12.
+The body needs enough intrinsic factor to absorb and reabsorb vitamin B12 from the bile, the lack of which reduces the time needed to develop a deficiency.

 B12 is required by enzymes for two reactions: the conversion of methylmalonyl-CoA to succinyl-CoA, and the conversion of homocysteine to methionine.
 In the latter reaction, the methyl group of levomefolic acid is transferred to homocysteine to produce tetrahydrofolate and methionine.
 This reaction is catalyzed by the enzyme methionine synthase with B12 as an essential cofactor.
 During B12 deficiency, this reaction cannot proceed, which leads to the accumulation of levomefolic acid.
 This accumulation depletes the other types of folate required for purine and thymidylate synthesis, which are required for the synthesis of DNA.
 Inhibition of DNA replication in maturing red blood cells results in the formation of large, fragile megaloblastic erythrocytes.
 The neurological aspects of the disease are thought to arise from the accumulation of methylmalonyl- CoA due to the requirement of B12 as a cofactor to the enzyme methylmalonyl-CoA mutase.